“Welsh‑born, prairie‑rooted — the Thomas patriarch of the inland brigades.”

 IX.
 Kinship Legacy as an Extension of His Authority

-As Governor of the Northern Department and a senior inland officer, Thomas presided over a household that became a centre of political, social, and economic gravity.
-His children’s marriages into the Bird, Flett, and Spence families reflected the status he held and the alliances he cultivated¹⁵.
+The kinship network that emerged from Thomas and Sarah’s household was a direct extension of Thomas’s rank and authority¹⁸.
+As Governor and a senior officer, he presided over a household that became a centre of political and social gravity.
+His children’s marriages into the Bird, Flett, and Spence families reflected the status he held and the alliances he cultivated¹⁹.

 X. Senior Service in the Red River Settlement